palicao/phpRedisTimeSeries/README.md

 * `RedisConnectionParams::setRetryInterval(int $retryInterval)` retry interval in seconds
 * `RedisConnectionParams::setReadTimeout(float $readTimeout)` read timeout in seconds

-For local testing you can use the provided `docker-compose.yml` file, which will create a PHP container (with the redis extension pre-installed), and a redis container (with Redis Time Series included).

 ## Building Filters

 A `Filter` is composed of multiple filtering operations.
 At least one equality operation must be provided (in the